Darshana-Suresh/photon-linac/README.md

     $ Gate mac/part2.mac --qt

-This creates the following output files in the output folder
+This creates the output files in the output folder.

-- gamma-depth-Edep.txt
-- gamma-depth-Edep-Uncertainty.txt
-- gamma-depth-Edep-Squared.txt
-- gamma-profile-Edep.txt
-- gamma-profile-Edep-Uncertainty.txt
-- gamma-profile-Edep-Squared.txt

-The output files can be analyzed using python graphs
+These files can be analyzed using python graphs -

     $ python3 py/plot.py

+The .mhd files can be opened using vv

+    $ vv output/<filename>.mhd

+To obtain a grid view of the .mhd files, run

+    $ Gate mac/results.mac --qt

+The present code opens output-full-Edep.mhd, you can change accordingly.

-For more details, check out the references in the sources file in the main directory.
+For more details, check out the references in the sources.md file in the main directory.